Concordia Merrel: Biography

 She was born as Mary Phyllis Joan Logan in 1885 at Visakhapatnam, Andhra Pradesh in India, one of four children of Thomas Tweddle Logan (1855–1936), in 1880 the Principal of Bellary College in Madras and an Inspector of Schools in the Indian Educational Service, and Beatrice Maude née Pattenden (1860–1938).
 In 1891 Beatrice Logan was suffering ill-health and returned to England with her children while her husband remained in India.
 Her parents divorced in 1899 following her mother's adultery.

 On returning to England on furlough Thomas Logan went to his London house in 1892.
-On arrival he enquired of his man servant the whereabouts of Mrs Logan, to be told that she had moved out with the children and was living round the corner.
-TTL called at the address to be told that Mrs Logan was, in fact, living there with an unnamed man and her children.
+On arrival he enquired of his man servant the whereabouts of Mrs Logan, to be told that she had moved out with the children and was living around the corner.
+He called at the address to be told that Mrs Logan was, in fact, living there with an unnamed man and her children.
 Thomas Logan then instigated divorce proceedings citing the man as co-respondent in his wife's adultery.

 The divorce case caused him to overstay his furlough and this was logged in his service record.
-During his time in England he met, on an omnibus.
-Marian Hartley.
-On his next return to England they met again and decided to marry.
-Which they did in Ceylon on the way back to India.
-They had a summer bungalow in Coonoor, Tamil Nadu, where my aunt Sylvia and my Mother Gladys were born in subsequent years.
+During his time in England he met Marian Hartley on an omnibus.
+On his next return to England they met again and decided to marry, which they did in Ceylon on the way back to India.
+They had a summer bungalow in Coonoor, Tamil Nadu, where daughters Sylvia and Gladys were born.